 Besides, there are lots of dubious partisan views that show up in polls.
 Respondents consistently say things that are counterfactual or plainly nuts.
 How many voters really believed that Barack Obama was a Muslim, or born in Kenya?
 Probably fewer than told pollsters they did.
 Even the belief that Trump won the popular vote, which has shown up in other polls, could fall under the same umbrella.
 As Julian Sanchez has argued, such results look like “symbolic beliefs,” offered mostly to affirm fidelity to a party or politician.
 In the early ’90s, bumperstickers suggested, “Annoy the media: Re-elect Bush.”
 In today’s even more polarized, media-hating environment, the temptation to annoy the media, liberals, and Republican elites alike by backing outlandish ideas in polls is even stronger.

 These weaknesses are not confined to Republican voters.
 The delayed-election result feeds the prejudices of progressives whose reaction to Trump is the potent cocktail of ridicule (those idiots!) and terror (those idiots are in charge!).
 But Democrats have sometimes expressed equally worrying views in polls.
-In the summer of 2016, for example, a pollster found that two-thirds of Democratic voters would trade an unconstitutional third term for Obama if it meant avoiding either Clinton or Bush.
+In the summer of 2016, for example, a pollster found that two-thirds of Democratic voters would trade an unconstitutional third term for Obama if it meant avoiding either Clinton or Trump.
 Perhaps you think, They must have been joking, and would never have followed through.
 But that’s just the point: What happens in polling often stays in polling.
 (That gives us reasons to take polls like this with a grain of salt.
 But as Brendan Nyhan writes, it doesn’t let people off the hook for unwise statements.
 Where can one draw the line between “real” and partisan beliefs?)